A List of Poetic Devices Defined and Examples of What They Do in Poems

 Williams developed what he called a variable foot later in his career.
 Long, metered units took up their own lines in sets of three.
 Olson had a piece titled “A Foot Is to Kick With” in which he asks the pointed albeit somewhat opaque question, “…who knows what a poem ought to sound like? until it’s thar?”

 Enjambment is when you continue a thought through a visual break.
 For example, from Charles Olson’s “I, Maximus of Gloucester, to You”: “love is form, and cannot be without / important substance.”

 By the way, the backslash means a line break when you see it in a poetry quote, and the double backslash means a section break.

-Using enjambment allows poets to break sentences and breaths across their rhymes and meters.
+Using enjambment as a poetic device allows poets to break sentences and breaths across their rhymes and meters.
 It can also invite readers to momentarily consider certain moments in language.

 Poetry’s patterns tend to be stricter than prose or everyday speech.
 When you talk about form in poetry, you’re usually talking about relatively strict patterns that repeat through many, similar poems (a standard form) or several sections within a single poem (the formal elements of a poem).

 Standard forms tend to be split up into regular sections.
 Some are organized in sets of lines.
 In others, the lines themselves are the most important units.

 English poetry has many forms.
 Some (read: most) are imports from other languages’ traditions.
 Others are inventions tied to specific poets.
 Here’s a brief list of some popular poetry forms used as poetic devices: